Registered Nurses – Intellectual Disability Service (Medium Secure Unit)

 All employees of the Southern District Health Board working with in mental health and addiction services are expected to demonstrate a commitment to “The Seven Real Skills” (Te Pou Workforce Development, see www.tepou.co.nz/letsgetreal).

 Please note that we are only able to consider your application if you:

-- are currently or able to gain Registration with the New Zealand Nursing Council and have a current APC
+- are currently Registered or can obtain registration with the New Zealand Nursing Council and have a current APC

 - hold a scope of practice that allows you to work in Mental Health or Intellectual Disabilities, more information can be found at http://www.nursingcouncil.org.nz/Nurses/Scopes-of-practice